Windows Vista: Editions

-Windows Vista shipped in six different editions.
-These are roughly divided into two target markets, consumer and business, with editions varying to cater to specific sub-markets.
+Windows Vista shipped in six different product editions.
+These were deviced across separate consumer and business target markets, with editions varying in features to cater to specific sub-markets.
 For consumers, there are three editions, with two available for economically more developed countries.
 Windows Vista Starter edition is aimed at low-powered computers with availability only in emerging markets.
 Windows Vista Home Basic is intended for budget users.
-Windows Vista Home Premium covers the majority of the consumer market and contains applications for creating and using multimedia.
-The home editions cannot join a Windows Server domain.
+Windows Vista Home Premium covers the majority of the consumer market and contains applications for creating and using multimedia; the home editions consequentally cannot join a Windows Server domain.
 For businesses, there are three editions as well.
-Windows Vista Business is specifically designed for small and medium-sized enterprises, while Windows Vista Enterprise is only available to customers participating in Microsoft's Software Assurance program.
-Windows Vista Ultimate contains the complete feature-set of both the Home and Business (combination of both Home Premium and Enterprise) editions, as well as a set of Windows Ultimate Extras, and is aimed at enthusiasts.
+Windows Vista Business is specifically designed for small and medium-sized enterprises, while Windows Vista Enterprise is only available to Software Assurance customers.
+Windows Vista Ultimate contains all features from the Home and Business editions, as well as Windows Ultimate Extras.
+In the European Union, Home Basic N and Business N variants without Windows Media Player are also available due to sanctions brought against Microsoft for violating anti-monopoly laws; similar sanctions exist in South Korea.

-All editions except Windows Vista Starter support both 32-bit (x86) and 64-bit (x64) processor architectures.

-In the European Union, Home Basic N and Business N variants are also available.
-These come without Windows Media Player, due to EU sanctions brought against Microsoft for violating anti-trust laws.
-Similar sanctions exist in South Korea.

 Visual styles

-Windows Vista has four distinct visual styles.
+Windows Vista includes four distinct visual styles: